MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 Building Milo can be confusing, but we're here to help.
 Do you have a question?
 Do you wanna show off your build?
-Maybe do you just want someone to chat with?
+Maybe you just want someone to chat with?
 Well, why not join our community here on:

 - :fontawesome-brands-discord: **Discord** [https://discord.gg/ya4UUj7ax2](https://discord.gg/ya4UUj7ax2)